UCAS Teacher Training code

 1 year full-time

-This programme offers you a balance of theory and practice, giving you the opportunity to more fully explore and understand the key concepts of Media Studies at secondary school and at post-16 level.
+- The programme offers a balance of theory and practice, giving you the opportunity to more fully explore and understand the key concepts of Media Studies at secondary school and at post-16 level.

-You’ll gain an understanding of the place of Media Studies within the school curriculum, while exploring the key concepts involved in media studies including:
+- You’ll gain an understanding of where Media Studies lies within the school curriculum, while exploring the key concepts involved in media studies, including media languages, media audiences, media institutions, and media representation.

 It is also possible to study this course via our School Direct programme.
 Please visit our School Direct page to see which schools offer this subject.